cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 message TrialMessageReply {}
 ```

-## Agent Actor API
+## Service Actor API

 This API is defined in `agent.proto`.
-It is implemented by the agent application using the gRPC server API, and the orchestrator connects to the agent application.
+It is implemented by the actor application using the gRPC server API, and the orchestrator connects to the actor application.

-This API is used by agent actors that will be participating in new trials.
+This API is used by service actors that will be participating in new trials.
-Multiple simultaneous agent actors can be served from a single agent application instance.
+Multiple simultaneous service actors can be served from a single actor application instance.
 An actor endpoint, for the orchestrator to connect to, is defined in the [trial parameters](../cogment-api-reference/cogment-yaml.md#trial-params).

 ### Service `AgentEndpoint`